esp-cpp/template/README.md

   [main folder](./main) is also where you can put additional header and source files that you don't think belong in their own components but help keep the main code clean.
+- The [./sdkconfig.defaults](./sdkconfig.defaults) to configure the defaults for your project / processor.
 - Update the [./.github/workflows/build.yml](./.github/workflows/build.yml) file
   to have the correct target architecture (e.g. `esp32s3`) for your project.
 - Enable `Read and Write permissions` under `Workflow Permissions` on the